Jack Wilson Evans: Post-mayoral work

 He continued to work in a civic capacity in Dallas and the surrounding area after completing his mayoral term, serving as the executive director of Dallas Area Rapid Transit (DART) in 1992, as the chairman of the Dallas/Fort Worth International Airport Board, and on the boards of numerous local companies including Texas Utilities and Brinker International.
 In 1989, he was inducted into the Hall of Fame of his alma mater, Woodrow Wilson High School in Dallas.

 Death

 Evans died at his home in 1997 after a long bout with colon cancer, survived by his wife Imogene Sachse Evans, his three sons, Roy Gene Evans, Craig Evans, and Jack Evans Jr. and their families.
 He is buried in Sachse, Texas.
-He was given the Henry Cohn Humanitarian award before he died and people said he had a "will for action and was decisive but was never unkind and approached people with warmth, insight, and deep humanity."
+He was given the Henry Cohn Humanitarian award before he died.

 In 2000, a section of Fairmount Street in downtown Dallas, which runs through the Arts District he helped create, was renamed Jack Evans Street.
 In March 2003, the new headquarters of the Dallas Police Department was completed.
 It is named the Jack Evans Police Headquarters in honor of the former mayor.